bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-examples.md

 <a href="https://developer.bigcommerce.com/graphql?playground_tab=categoryTree" target="_blank">**Try it in GraphQL Playground**</a>

-## Get category and children by URL
+## Get category and products within by URL

 ```javascript
 query CategoryByUrl {